 ~ A Year By The Sea

-On the verge of 45, I can fairly safely assume that I am at around my half way mark, yes?
+On the verge of 45, I can fairly safely assume that I am at around my halfway mark, yes?
 And the truth is, I have never, in my almost 45 years, truly rested.
-My childhood and teen years were marked by depression, substance abuse and suicide attempts.
+My childhood and teen years were marked by depression, substance abuse, and suicide attempts.
 My 20’s and 30’s full of angst as I wrestled unworthiness and eating disorder, grief and pain.
 That is not to say that I was miserable all the time – I loved being mom and sharing life with my husband.
 I poured myself wholeheartedly into motherhood and homeschooling; but I was always striving, seeing my ineptitude, and doing the hard work of growing up.

 My 40’s have been amazing as I have begun the work of emotional healing and living with greater freedom but they have also been very, very hard in some ways.
 Physical pain, walking through the process of my dad slowly succumbing to cancer and saying goodbye to several other beloved family members, crashing emotionally and physically and uncovering my autoimmunity.
 Hard years but also beautiful years and I would not exchange a day.

 So I will take a Gap Year next school year.
 I will not quit my business but neither will I strive to grow it.
 I will continue to write because it makes me happy.
 I will be mom and wife and sister and friend.
 I will laugh and read and go for long walks.
-I will keep my home in decent order as I have always done and prepare real food for my family as I listen to my daughter play piano or while I enjoy podcasts, but hopefully with a little more bounce in my step knowing that there are no deadlines or exams or others things I ‘should’ be doing.
-No where else I’d rather be.
+I will keep my home in decent order as I have always done and prepare real food for my family as I listen to my daughter play piano or while I enjoy podcasts, but hopefully with a little more bounce in my step knowing that there are no deadlines or exams or other things I ‘should’ be doing.
+Nowhere else I’d rather be.
 I will watch movies with my girls and drive to the city to visit my son.
 I will meditate and practice self-care and go on dates with the man I share my home and bed with and perhaps a little more tenderly support him in caring for his needs as he works to buy groceries for his family.
 I envision my life as calm but full.

 Photo by magpie3studio.com